CarloSaccardi/CERRA-ERA5-processing/CERRA_processing/README.md

 You can also run individual steps:

+#### Projection Options

+The projection step (Step 2) offers flexible options for projecting different types of variables:

 ```bash
 # Step 1: Download data (downloads all variables by default)
 python scripts/download_cerra.py --years 2021 --variables all_variables